imensosw/creating_dynamic_component/README.md

 # Create Dynamic Component

+## How to create dynamic component to show in a loop

 This is a simple React application that demonstrates how to dynamically render components based on a list of records.
 The list of records can be updated at runtime, and the components will be re-rendered automatically.

 ## Getting Started